SIP Integration

 1. **Resolves DNS** — A/AAAA and SRV records (`_sip._udp`, `_sip._tcp`, `_sips._tcp`)

-2. **Probes SIP ports** — Tests ports 5060, 5061, and 5080 over UDP and TCP with SIP OPTIONS messages
+2. **Probes SIP ports** — Tests common ports over UDP, TCP, and TLS with SIP OPTIONS messages

 3. **Analyzes responses** — Detects your PBX system (Asterisk, FreeSWITCH, Kamailio, 3CX, Cisco, etc.), supported codecs, and methods